-- The EY RAB (Ernst and Young Regulated Asset Base) valuation The % split is 83% NA and 17% MTS for TV and 85% NA and 15% MTS for Radio based upon a management estimate informed by data available from the EY independent valuation of the RAB carried out in 2012.
+- The RAB (Regulated Asset Base) valuation The % split is 84% NA and 16% MTS for TV and 93% NA and 7% MTS for Radio based upon a management estimate informed by data available from the valuation of the RAB carried out in 2012.
 The valuation has been updated annually by management reflecting additions and RPI to support Reference Offer Pricing for TV and Radio. - Revenue percentages calculated as part of the revenue workings outlined above, attributable to TV NA, TV MTS, Radio NA and Radio MTS. - OTL percentages calculated as part of the labour workings outlined in 2.3.9.2, again, attributable to TV NA, TV MTS, Radio NA and Radio MTS.